Generalised double-logarithmic equation in QCD

-that the contributions from uncontrolled terms $\aw2$ and $\aw1$ are small.
-In fig.~(1b) we show these results.
+This means that the contributions from uncontrolled terms $\aw2$ and $\aw1$ are small.
+These results are shown in Fig.(\ref{fig1}b).

-In conclusion we want to note, that the generalised double-logarithmic equation~(\ref{DLgener}), obtained in $\cN=4$ SYM theory~\cite{Velizhanin:2011pb}, provides us with a new information about ressumation in QCD.
-The generalised double-logarithmic equation for QCD~(\ref{GDLEqQCDL3}) is violated only with terms, which are proportional to $\z2(\CA-2\CF)$ in eq.~(\ref{GDLEqQCDL3SP}).
-We hope, that one can find the origin of these terms to restore eq.~(\ref{DLgener}).
-In principle, the result~(\ref{GDLQCDSolution}) can be improved using our results for the first values of four-loop non-singlet anomalous dimension~\cite{Velizhanin:2011es,Velizhanin:2014fua} following the procedure, described in~\cite{vanNeerven:1999ca}.
+In conclusion we would like to note, that the generalised double-logarithmic equation~(\ref{DLgener}), obtained in $\cN=4$ SYM theory~\cite{Velizhanin:2011pb}, provides us with a new information about resummation in QCD.
+The generalised double-logarithmic equation for QCD~(\ref{GDLEqQCDL3}) is violated only by terms, which are proportional to $\z2(\CA-2\CF)$ in Eq.~(\ref{GDLEqQCDL3SP}).
+We hope, that one can find the origin of these terms to restore Eq.~(\ref{DLgener}).
+Note, also, that recently the result for the four-loop non-singlet anomalous dimension was obtained in the planar limit~\cite{Moch:2017uml}, when $\CA=N_c$ and $\CF=N_c/2$ and their combination $(\CA-2\CF)=0$.
+The cancellation of this term restores our generalised double-logarithmic equation for QCD~(\ref{GDLEqQCDL3SP}) and it was confirmed in Ref.~\cite{Moch:2017uml}, that it is correct in the four-loop orders too.

 { \bf {Acknowledgments}}